hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 To begin with, we can note the overall increase in throughput compared to single-node benchmarks, about three times.
 That's the advantage of distributed processing.
+G1 on JDK 11 is the clear winner in both tests.
-The most obvious thing to note is the almost nonexistent bar for G1 on JDK 8, however there's a deeper story here that affects other measurements as well, for example the apparent advantage of Parallel GC on JDK 8 vs. JDK 11.
+The next thing to note is the almost nonexistent bar for G1 on JDK 8, however there's a deeper story here that affects other measurements as well, for example the apparent advantage of Parallel GC on JDK 8 vs.
+JDK 11.
 It has to do with the effect we noted at the outset: a GC pause on any one member halts the processing on the entire cluster.
 G1 on JDK 8 enters very long GC pauses, more than a minute.
 This is enough to trigger the cluster's failure detector and consider the node dead.
 The job fails, the cluster reshapes itself, and then the job restarts on just two nodes.
 This, naturally, fails even sooner because there's more data on each member.
-So we end up in an endless loop of job restarts.
+In the meantime the kicked-out node has rejoined, so the job restarts on two nodes again, but different ones.
+We end up in an endless loop of job restarts.

 The good result for the Parallel on JDK 8 is due to a very lucky coincidence that the Full GC pauses got synchronized on all nodes,